microsoft/vscode-docs/docs/python/debugging.md

 ### `env`

-Sets custom environment variables for the debugger process beyond system environment variables, which the debugger always inherits.
+Sets optional environment variables for the debugger process beyond system environment variables, which the debugger always inherits.

+### `envFile`

+Optional path to a file that contains environment variable definitions.

 ## Debugging specific app types